vanilla-wiiu/vanilla/README.md

 # Vanilla

-This is a **work-in-progress** software clone of the Wii U gamepad.
+This is a **work-in-progress** software clone of the Wii U gamepad for Linux (including Raspberry Pi and Steam Deck) and Android.
 No warranty is provided and everything should be considered **alpha** at best.

 <p align="center">
     <a href="https://youtu.be/DSgFu4rDxgc">